Professional Development of Staff

 FRIENDS TRAINING POLICY – SELF FUNDED

-PARTIALLY OR FULLY SELF FUNDED COURSES AND TRAINING OPPORTUNITIES FOR FRIENDS SCHOOL EMPLOYEES
+PARTIALLY OR FULLY SELF FUNDED COURSES AND TRAINING OPPORTUNITIES FOR Ramallah FRIENDS SCHOOL EMPLOYEES

-- Friends Schools place a high value on all quality training for all staff whether as teachers or in the administration or in maintenance.
-Employees may decide that they wish to attend training courses or commit themselves to further study as a consequence of independent planning of their own professional development that they intend to self fund.
+- RFS places a high value on all quality training for all staff whether as teachers or in the administration or in maintenance.
+Employees may decide that they wish to attend training courses or commit themselves to further study as a consequence of independent planning of their own professional development that they intend to self-fund.

 - If incremental recognition of such training or such courses is sought by the employee, applications have to be made in writing on the approved forms and submitted to the Principal/Head of School.
-The Principal/Head of School or the Director in the case of the senior administrative team, will write a letter to the applicant if approval is given.
+The Principal/Head of School in the case of the senior administrative team, will write a letter to the applicant if approval is given.
 The letter will state the incremental recognition that will be awarded on successful completion of the course or training.
-The award will be equal to a stated number of Training Increments based on the number of Training/Meeting Hours acknowledged by the Principal/Head of School or Director.
+The award will be equal to a stated number of Training Increments based on the number of Training/Meeting Hours acknowledged by the Principal/Head of School.
 A copy of this letter will be placed on file.

-- Care must be taken to ensure that written approval by Friends Schools has been given for any course or training opportunity before any commitment is made to undertake such a course or training if an employee wishes to have Training Increment awarded on completion.
+- Care must be taken to ensure that written approval by RFS has been given for any course or training opportunity before any commitment is made to undertake such a course or training if an employee wishes to have Training Increment awarded on completion.

-- Courses and workshops provided by the Ministry of Education specifically for schools are not eligible for incremental awards.
-These are provided by the Schools in co-operation with the Ministry of Education for the benefit of the school as a whole and attendance, if required by the Schools, is seen as part of the employment contract.
+- Courses and workshops provided by the Ministry of Education specifically for school are not eligible for incremental awards.
+These are provided by RFS in co-operation with the Ministry of Education for the benefit of the school as a whole and attendance, if required by the School, is seen as part of the employment contract.
 In such circumstances, however, out of pocket expenses such as travel expenses would be reimbursed.

 - If a course at any level is not fully completed then no incremental credit will be awarded for the Training/Meeting Hours attended.